comit-network/RFCs/RFC-004-SWAP-Bitcoin.md

 #### Bitcoin Networks

-And adds a Bitcoin Networks section describing the possible values for this header:
+And adds a Bitcoin Networks section describing the possible values for this parameter:

 | Value     | Description                          |
 |:----------|:-------------------------------------|